Updated: Jan 29, 2022

 All that aside, FanDuel is one of the state’s best mobile sportsbooks and that’s why it has gained a substantial fanbase in Indiana.
 Some of the sportsbook’s perks include a top-notch user interface, quick in-play betting, unique events, and great odds.

 The MGM brand is one of the most recognizable brands in the world, and this sportsbook definitely lives up to that name.
 BetMGM first launched in New Jersey, though it was originally known as PlayMGM before it changed its name to BetMGM.

 The sportsbook then went live in Indiana in February 2020 and has also been a major player in the state.
-Its website and app are all easy to use, but one of BetMGM app main perks is its promotional offers.
+Its website and app are all easy to use, but one of BetMGM app’s main perks is its promotional offers.
 Some of its promos even extend to its resorts.

 Unibet, a major player in the European sports betting market, went live in Indiana on July 30, 2020.
-Since the sportsbook has served many regions around the world, it has a large portfolio of international events that will surely quench the needs of any bettor looking to bet on other non-American sports and events.
+Since the sportsbook has served many regions around the world, it has a large portfolio of international events that will surely meet the needs of any bettor looking to bet on other non-American sports and events.

 Additionally, the sportsbook also boasts some of the best odds in the industry.

 Bet365 Sportsbook App

 To say that Bet365 sportsbook is a titan would be an understatement.
 The sports betting platform is one of Europe’s most revered sports betting providers; as such, it has a lot of expectations to live up to.
 The sportsbook, which struck a partnership with Hard Rock Casino AC, is expected to launch in Indiana soon.